GrenderG/grenderg.github.io/_posts/2015-05-16-bit_shifting_java.markdown

 Bit shifting operations are, indeed, bitwise operations because they treat every value as a series of bits instead of a numerical quantity.
 With these operations you can "move" bits to the reft or right.

 ##What the f*** are you talking about?
+Well, it is said that in software, exists 10% of code that is running 90% of the time.
+So, what if in that 10% of code you are doing huge operations repeteadly?
+Maybe you want to consume less resources, so instead of doing operations with common "/, *" I recommend you to use bit shifting operations.
+I will tell you basic usages and how to implement it in Java.

+##Usages and explanation
+Imagine that you want to divide 128 by 32.
+You usually will do it like so:
+{% highlight java %}
+int div = 128 / 32;
+{% endhighlight %}